Duality and mapping tori in Heegaard Floer homology: Generalized 1-handle and 3-handle maps

-Furthermore, if $\phi\#\phi_0$ has a representative for all large $T$, then we can extract a limit to a broken representative of both $\phi$ and $\phi_0$.
-In particular, by transversality of holomorphic curves of index 1 or less on $(\Sigma,\as,\bs)$, the existence of holomorphic representatives for arbitrarily large $T$ implies that $\mu(\phi)\ge 0$, with equality to zero iff $\phi$ is the constant class.
+Furthermore, if $\phi\#\phi_0$ has a representative for arbitrarily large $T$, then we can extract a limit to a broken representative of both $\phi$ and $\phi_0$.
+By transversality, $\mu(\phi)\ge 0$, with equality to zero if and only if $\phi$ is the constant class.